wein.plus

 form forma is reserved for wild vine populations (not cultivated vines)

-The genus Vitis is probably over 130 million years old, the grape-bearing variety Vitis vinifera probably over 80 million years old (dinosaurs were still around at the time).
-For 79.99 million years, the vine was dioecious, meaning that male and female organs were arranged on separate plants.
-It is only in the last 10,000 years or so that humans have selected the hermaphroditic varieties due to their incomparably higher yield security and introduced them into cultivation.
-The hermaphrodite flower form therefore only corresponds to the last milliseconds of vine evolution, so to speak.
-However, this also means that...
+The genus Vitis is probably over 130, the grape-bearing variety Vitis vinifera probably over 80 million years old (there were still dinosaurs).
+The vine was dioecious for 79.99 million years, as the male and female organs were arranged on separate plants.
+It is only in the last 10,000 years that humans have selected and propagated the hermaphroditic varieties because of their far greater yield security.

 Voices of our members